edwardlavender/fvcom.tbx/README.md

 Hydrodynamic model outputs are typically stored as MATLAB® or Network Common Data Form (NetCDF) files.
 Each file contains information on the model structure (e.g., the model mesh) and all of the model predictions for a specific day.
-Within each file, model predictions are stored as 2 or 3 dimensional arrays.
+Within each file, model predictions are stored as 2- or 3-dimensional arrays.
 To integrate these files with `R`, via `WeStCOMSExploreR`, follow the workflow detailed below:

 1. Acquire FVCOM files.